Over 900 civilians dead around Kyiv, Russia vows new attacks | Law-Order

 More bodies are being found every day under rubble and in mass graves, he added, with the largest number found in Bucha, more than 350.
 According to Nebytov, utility workers gathered and buried bodies in the Kyiv suburb while it remained under Russian control.
 Russian troops, he added, had been "tracking down" people who expressed strong pro-Ukrainian views.

-Ukrainian President Volodymyr Zelenskyy accused Russian troops occupying parts of the Kherson and Zaporizhzhia regions in the south of terrorizing civilians and hunting for anyone who served in Ukraine's military or government.
+Ukrainian President Volodymyr Zelenskyy accused Russian troops occupying parts of the Kherson and Zaporizhzhia regions in the south of terrorising civilians and hunting for anyone who served in Ukraine's military or government.

 "The occupiers think this will make it easier for them to control this territory.
 But they are very wrong.
 They are fooling themselves," Zelenskyy said in his nightly video address.
 "Russia's problem is that it is not accepted — and never will be accepted — by the entire Ukrainian people.
 Russia has lost Ukraine forever."
+Officials think 2,500 to 3,000 Ukrainian troops have died in the war, Zelenskyy told CNN in an interview.
+He said about 10,000 have been injured and it's "hard to say how many will survive."
 More violence could be in store for Kyiv after Russian authorities accused Ukraine of wounding seven people and damaging about 100 residential buildings with airstrikes in Bryansk, a region bordering Ukraine.
 Authorities in another border region of Russia also reported Ukrainian shelling Thursday.

 Russia used missiles to destroy a facility for the repair and production of missile systems in Kyiv, Konashenkov said.
 The Ukrainian state arms manufacturer, Ukroboronprom, said Russian forces struck one of the missile workshops at the Vizar plant, located near Kyiv's Zhuliany airport.